Appekip/Smart-Mirror/README.md

    npm run build

-   And then copy the build folder into a server where you can host the application
+   Then copy the build folder into a server where you can host the application

    You can use this: https://github.com/Appekip/smartMirrorServer